dev-pascal/Sorting-Visualizer/README.md

 ## About the Algorithms

-I created this app due to my fascination for sorting algorithms and their visualization.

-Currently, the following algorithms are included:
+This application visualizes three sorting algorithms.
+Currently, the following ones are included:

 1. 'Bubble sort' is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.